AA25/AWS-File-Sharer/README.md

 # AWS 'Serverless' File Sharing Application (2018)
 View site at https://d2op7wn4gyw9el.cloudfront.net/index.html

-Use the following test account - username: Letmein123$ - password: Letmein123$
+<b>If you're interested, use the following test account - username: Letmein123$ - password: Letmein123$</b>

 The diagram below is a high level view of the systems architecture